toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_1.md

 ![models](images/blog_models.png)

 The image above shows the basic elements or `models` in our website.
 That is the pages on our website will show information about these elements in various ways.
 This is what is known as `views`.
-Note the relationship between one model to another.
+Note the relationship between one model and another.
 For example, the relationship between `Blog` and `Author` is `Many-to-One` meaning that an author can write multiple blogs or, technically in our case, a blog post can only have one author.
-Same goes for other models.
+Other models have respective relationships.
-So in order to create a page, we need to create a `model` a, corresponding view that gets the requested data from the models, create `HTML` pages that display the data, and return the pages to the user to view in the browser.
-We also need `templates` - HTML files that are used when rendering data in the `views`.
+So in order to create a page, we need to create a `model` a, corresponding `view` that gets the requested data from the models, and `HTML` pages that display the data, and return the pages to the user to view in the browser.
+The html files are also called `templates`.
+That is files that are used when rendering data in the `views`.
 Remember this image from the previous section, describing Django codes;

 ![django_files](images/basic-django.png)